Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Add fresh cool iced tea, raspberry iced tea, sweet peach iced tea, or southern strawberry sweet tea to drink.

 REHEAT: You can reheat the lemon curd lava cake in the microwave for 30 seconds on high.
-Be aware though that the more these cakes are reheated, the less lava-like they will become.

 IN THE FREEZER: We do not recommend freezing this recipe.

-This lemon molten lava cake recipe creates a treat that is so bright and cheery and oozes creamy lemon curd filling from the middle of the cake.
+This lemon lava cake recipe creates a treat that is so bright and cheery and oozes creamy lemon curd filling from the middle of the cake.
 They are such a vibrant yellow and taste heavenly — a dream for lemon lovers.

 Frequently Asked Questions